Clinical COVID-19 (Coronavirus Disease 2019)

 A note to patients: Please do not contact the WSLH directly for test results.
 We can only give your results to the healthcare provider who sent us your specimen.
 They will provide you with your test result.

 The Wisconsin State Laboratory of Hygiene (WSLH) Communicable Disease Division is currently testing for the virus that causes COVID-19 (Coronavirus Disease 2019).
-We use Real-Time amplified probe-based PCR assays developed by the Centers for Disease Control and Prevention (CDC), the TaqPath COVID-19 ThermoFisher assay, and the Panther TMA SARS-CoV-2 Assay to detect SAR-CoV-2 nucleic acid in patient respiratory specimen.
+We use the Real-Time amplified probe-based TaqPath COVID-19 ThermoFisher assay and the Panther TMA SARS-CoV-2 Assay to detect SAR-CoV-2 nucleic acid in patient respiratory specimen.
 These assays have Emergency Use Authorization (EUA) from the U.S. Food and Drug Administration.
 We currently only accept specimens that fit the testing criteria outlined by Department of Health and Human Services.

 See more information below.